spilliams/terrascope/notes/hypothetical.md

 terraboots: scope.

 A "scope" here refers to a layer of infrastructure.
-You can define your own set of scopes for your own application, and `terraboots` will pick up on it, but for this hypothetical situation we want to define the following:
+You can define your own set of scopes for your infrastructure, and `terraboots` will pick up on it, but for this hypothetical situation we want to define the following:

-- the "org" scope contains an Organization account and several platforms (e.g.
+- an `org` (e.g. "Acme Inc") contains an Organization account and several platforms.
-  "Acme Inc")
+- a `platform` (e.g. "Gold", "Silver", or "Bronze") contains one Security Portal and one Networking account, as well as several domains.
-- the "platform" scope contains one Security Portal and one Networking account, as well as several domains (e.g. "Gold", "Silver", "Bronze")
+- a `domain` (e.g. "Product", or "Red") contains three environments.
-- the "domain" scope contains three environments (e.g. "Product", "DataScience", etc)
+- an `environment` (e.g. "Dev", "Stage", or "Prod") contains the AWS accounts for our engineers ("Product Dev" etc), as well as any primary deployment regions within those environments.
-- the "environment" scope contains the AWS accounts for our engineers ("Product Dev" etc), and any regions within those environments (e.g. "Dev", "Stage", "Prod")
+- a `region` (e.g. "us-west-2") contains regional resources in an environment account.

-- the "region" scope contains regional resources in each environment account (e.g. "us-west-1", "us-west-2")
+The scope types for this hypothetical situation are: `org`, `platform`, `domain`, `environment`, and `region`.

 At every level of this infrastructure, we could have a terraform root configuration that says "build me these resources".
-At any level we could also want our roots to depend on the levels before it: say, at the environment scope we provision a single S3 bucket in every domain account, and at the region scope we provision prefixes inside that s3 bucket (something this example monorepo shows off with its aws-config modules and roots).
+At any level we could also want our roots to depend on the levels before it.
+For instance: at the `environment` scope we provision a single S3 bucket in every domain account, and at the `region` scope below it we provision prefixes inside that s3 bucket.

-The goal of `terraboots` is to be able to manage this kind of infrastructure without having 500 separate directories which are mostly copy-pasted from each other.
-Yes, there are several other projects out there that seek to DRY up a terraform system like this, but they each have their limitations.
-Terragrunt still wants you to maintain a whole tree of directories of `terragrunt.hcl` files, and only has one layer of inheritance.
-Terraspace has you writing a lot of ruby, and I don't like maintaining a set of dependencies just for development.
+The goal of `terraboots` is to be able to manage this kind of infrastructure without having 500 separate terraform root configurations which are mostly copy-pasted from each other.